Harrysdad2/Harrysdad2.github.io/commissions.md

 ![Owl Solder]({{ site.baseurl }}/images/owl solder.jpg)

-Once the lead was in place the solder lines were beaded and cleaned thoroughly.
-A black patina was applied the panel was polished before a chain was attached.
+With the lead in place the solder lines were beaded and cleaned thoroughly.
+A black patina was applied and the panel was polished before a hanging chain was attached.

 ![Owl Details]({{ site.baseurl }}/images/owl details.jpg)